angelhumera/devops-design-assignment/docs/backend_design.md

-# Backend (API) Architecture Design
+# Backend (API) Architecture Design — EC2 + Python (Step by Step)

-## Where the API Runs
+## 1️⃣ Where the API Runs
-The backend API runs on a single **EC2 instance**.
+- The backend API runs on a **single EC2 instance**.
+- Python (Flask/FastAPI) is used to implement the API.
-I chose EC2 because it is simple to set up and easy to understand for a basic backend design.
+- EC2 is chosen because it is simple to set up and easy to understand.

 ---

-## How Traffic Reaches the Backend
+## 2️⃣ How Traffic Reaches the Backend
-Users or the frontend send requests to the EC2 public IP or domain.
+- Users or the frontend send requests to the EC2 **public IP or domain**.
-A security group allows only required ports (for example: port 80 or 443).
+- **Security groups** allow only required ports (HTTP 80 / HTTPS 443).

-Flow:
-User → EC2 (Python API)

-*I kept this part simple because EC2 itself can receive traffic.*
+- For scalability, an **Application Load Balancer (ALB)** can be added later.

+**Traffic Flow:**

 ---

-## Horizontal Scaling
+## 3️⃣ Horizontal Scaling
-If more users come, I can launch more EC2 instances and put them behind a load balancer.
-For now, I am using a **single EC2**, but the design can scale later by adding more servers.
+- Currently using a single EC2 instance.
+- To handle higher traffic:
+  - Launch more EC2 instances
+  - Add them to an **ALB**
+  - Use **Auto Scaling Groups (ASG)** to automatically adjust instance count based on CPU/memory/load.

 ---

-## Secret Management
+## 4️⃣ Secret Management
-Database username and password are stored using **environment variables** on the EC2 instance.
+- Database credentials and API keys are stored as **environment variables** on EC2.
-Only the EC2 instance can access these values.
+- Only the EC2 instance can access them.
+- Best practice: Use **AWS Secrets Manager** in production.

 ---

-## API → Database Communication
+## 5️⃣ API → Database Communication
-The EC2 instance connects to the database using the private endpoint inside the VPC.
+- EC2 connects to the database via **private VPC endpoint**.
-A database security group allows access only from the EC2 instance.
+- Database security group allows access only from the EC2 instance.
+- Communication is **encrypted (SSL/TLS)**.

 ---

-##  I chose this design
-This is a simple backend setup.
-EC2 is easy to understand, easy to deploy, and fits well for learning and basic projects.
+## 6️⃣ Why This Design
+- Simple, easy-to-understand 3-tier architecture.
+- Supports **future scaling** with ALB + ASG.
+- Ensures **secure backend-to-database communication**.